cheqd/node-docs/docs/validator-guide/faq.md

-# FAQs for validator operators
+# Frequently Asked Questions (FAQs) for Validators

 ## How do I **stake** more tokens after setting up a validator node?